Agions/zephyr-ui/docs_website/docs/design-tokens/overview.md

-# zephyr-ui Design Token System
+# Zephyr UI Design Token System

 ## Overview

-The zephyr-ui Design Token System is a comprehensive, enterprise-grade design token implementation based on the [Design Tokens Community Group specification](https://design-tokens.github.io/community-group/format/).
+The Zephyr UI Design Token System is a comprehensive, enterprise-grade design token implementation based on the [Design Tokens Community Group specification](https://design-tokens.github.io/community-group/format/).
 It provides a centralized, scalable approach to managing design decisions across your Flutter applications.

 ## What are Design Tokens?